Life As a Plasterer or Stucco Mason

 - Determine materials needed to complete the job and place orders accordingly.

 - Apply insulation to building exteriors by installing prefabricated insulation systems over existing walls or by covering the outer wall with insulation board, reinforcing mesh, and a base coat.

-Skills Needed to be a Plasterer or Stucco Mason
+What Skills Do You Need to Work as a Plasterer or Stucco Mason?

-These are the skills Plasterers and Stucco Masons say are the most useful in their careers:
+When polled, Plasterers and Stucco Masons say the following skills are most frequently used in their jobs: